SpiderLabs/groupenum/README.md

 groupenum.py

-This Python POC enumerated group names from Cisco devices by differing responses to IKE negotiations.
+This Python POC enumerates group names from Cisco devices by differing responses to IKE negotiations.
 See https://www.trustwave.com/spiderlabs/advisories/TWSL2013-004.txt.

 Further details and a guide can be found here: